 This course provides an overview of growing herbaceous plants (annuals, biennials, and perennials, including flowers).
 The course covers plant selection criteria for various garden situations, teaching you how to interpret plant labels and all the information found there, including life cycle, exposure, irrigation and soil requirements, and drought tolerance.
 Also learn about methods to create and utilize microclimates.

 Students who successfully complete this course will be able to:

-- Describe selection criteria for various garden situations
+- Select plants for different garden situations

 - Describe factors that influence microclimates

 - Describe methods to create and exploit microclimates